Hertzole/advanced-level-editor/README.md

 ## 🔨 Getting Started

-⚠ **DOCUMENTATION IS EXTREMELY SPARSE RIGHT NOW AND WILL PROBABLY REMAIN SO FOR QUITE A WHILE** ⚠
+⚠ **DOCUMENTATION IS VERY SPARSE RIGHT NOW AND WILL PROBABLY REMAIN SO FOR QUITE A WHILE** ⚠

 #### Setup a level editor
 If you've installed it through the package manager, I recommend importing the "Complete" sample and start modifying that.